freealise/freealise/ar/README.md

 //https://www.google.com/streetview/how-it-works/
 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

+//average points and offset then for lerp by difference, then average the offset version
-//use canvas and fft for blur interface (keep in gradio for grayscale reference)
+//or use fft; canvas for blur interface (keep in gradio for grayscale reference)
   https://stackoverflow.com/questions/67191566/fft-calculation-in-javascript-of-vibration-data
 //remove gizmo; add scene from video, soundtrack and subs (<- local webgl file)
 //depth anything 2 (try on cubemaps - equi2cube ?); gr custom component ?